Guide to Eating in Croatia: What to Know Before You Go

 Croatia is a country made for food lovers.
 Here, eating isn’t just about fueling up; it’s about savoring life.
 From fresh seafood kissed by the Adriatic sun to hearty inland stews passed down through generations, Croatian cuisine is packed with flavor, history, and local pride.

 Whether you’re sipping coffee for hours in a sunny square or stumbling upon a hidden konoba (tavern) in a quiet village, every meal is an experience.
+However, it can also turn into a bad and expensive experience, especially in tourist trap areas.

 Ready to eat your way through Croatia?
 Here’s everything you need to know!